alonkig99/arithmica/README.md

 does 4 plus 5 equal 3 minus 8?
 No.

-**Math expression examples**:
+**Math expression examples**:\
+Demonstarted in other parts of this document.

 ## How it works:
 The program prompts the user for input.
-The input text is saved into a variable and then tokenized, parsed and interpreted:\
+The input text is saved into a variable and then tokenized, parsed and interpreted:
 ```python
 lexer = Lexer(text)
 tokens = lexer.make_tokens()